vrajkumar128/vrajkumar128/README.md

 ## Vivek Rajkumar

 Hi!
-I am a recent graduate of the University of Pittsburgh currently interested in cognitive science/AI PhD programs as well as related industry jobs.
+I am a recent graduate of the University of Pittsburgh (Pitt) currently interested in cognitive science/AI PhD programs as well as related industry jobs.

 <!--
 **vrajkumar128/vrajkumar128** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.